-A skier starting at the age of nine, Michael Ankeny earned a spot on the U.S. Development Team for the 2009 season.
+A skier from the great Northern state of Minnesota, Michael Ankeny earned a spot on the U.S. Development Team for the 2009 season.
 Now he’s a U.S. Championships medalist and World Cup starter.
-(Mark Epstein/U.S. Ski Team)
+(USSA)

 The NorAm Finals wrapped on Monday in Waterville Valley, NH and Burke Mountain, VT with Michael Ankeny, Tim Kelley, Paula Moltzan, Megan McJames and Tommy Ford qualifying for World Cup starts and Michael Ankeny taking the overall win.